Top 3 Questions to Ask Your Broker about Short-Term Vacation Rental Insurance [Updated 2021]

-At this point, pull out your insurance policy or quote, send your agent an email, asking the following question verbatim, and request that they respond with a written answer from your policy underwriter.
+We recommend that you pull out your insurance policy or quote, send your agent an email, asking the following question verbatim, and request that they respond with a written answer from your policy underwriter:

 Now, what makes this question different from simply asking if you have coverage for your short-term rental?
 The differences are the words regularly, entrust, Airbnb, short-term, guest, 3 days, damage, etc. We have to be specific in insurance as it all comes down to the way these coverages are defined in the policy.

 A claim many hosts don’t consider is assault and battery.
 Let’s go through a potential scenario.
 We know that guests drink on vacation, whether or not you provide complimentary drinks.
 As the music gets louder and your guest gets rowdier, your neighbor decides to come over to request they keep things down, at which point your guest assaults the neighbor.
 Far fetched?
 Not entirely.
 In fact, we’ve seen this more than once in the short-term rental world.
 Yet, assault and battery are common exclusions on standard use policies.

 It’s important that you talk to your agent about these scenarios.
 You’re running an Airbnb and giving guests access to your property, and you are ultimately held responsible for their actions:

 2) If I entrust my property/home to a paying Airbnb/Vrbo short-term rental guest for 3 days, and that guest assaults another person who then sues me, do I have liability coverage?

 Remember, by operating a rental you are openly inviting guests into your home and community.
 By doing so, you open yourself up to liability as a result of your guests’ actions.
 Fire, theft, and assault could all be seen as negligence and thus a lawsuit.
 This is why insurance exists, just make sure your policy covers this risk.